AV Mazzega Spaghetti Chandelier

-Other versions: Made in many variations and colours.
+Other versions: This AV Mazzega spaghetti chandelier exists in many variations and colours.
 Made as a table lamp, floor lamp and wall lamp.
 Often named “spun sugar” lamps.
 “Zucchero filato” in Italian.
 Others name it a “pretzel” chandelier.
-Often described as a lamp made by “Vistosi for Mazzega”, but that’s nonsense.
+Often described as a lamp made by “Vistosi for Mazzega”, but that is nonsense.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps, maybe this one.

 Today, under the watchful eye of Andrea Mazzega, grandson of Angelo Vittorio, the company works together with high-level international designers.
 Andrea is the president of the company since 2000.
 Today the company is named Mazzega 1946.